 Both airlines will also explore the potential development of airpasses, which will enable customers traveling to Malaysia through the Kuala Lumpur and Singapore hubs more choices to visit other parts of the country such as Kuantan, Kuching, and Kota Kinabalu on a single ticket.

-This latest agreement follows the signing of a memorandum of understanding in June 2019, which aimed to provide new customer benefits as well as new business opportunities.
+This latest agreement follows the signing of a memorandum of understanding in June 2019, which aimed to provide new customer benefits and new business opportunities.